 The student notifies the Clinical Instructor appropriately when she is unable to complete nursing responsibilities, will be absent from the clinical setting, or must leave the clinical area prior to the end of clinical time.
-Refer to Policy 2.7.
+Refer to Policy 2.7: Attendance at Class and Clinical Laboratory.

 The student comes to the clinical area on time and is prepared to give safe client care.
 The student maintains safety at all times when caring for clients.
 The student is expected not to enter the clinical area if impaired by physical or mental illness, medication or substance abuse, or any other problem that could jeopardize the client, themselves, or others.
-Refer to Policy 2.7.
+Refer to Policy 2.7: Attendance at Class and Clinical Laboratory.